Red Sox vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Zach Eflin (13-8) will take to the mound for the Rays and make his 27th start of the season.
+- The Rays will hand the ball to Tyler Glasnow (7-5) for his 17th start of the season.

-- Eflin has pitched five or more innings in three straight games and will look to extend that streak.
+- Glasnow has pitched five or more innings in 11 straight games and will look to extend that streak.

-- He has five appearances this season with zero earned runs allowed out of his 26 chances this season.
+- He has one appearance with no earned runs allowed in 16 chances this season.

 |Opponent